CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 CSIRT-CAN RFC 2350

 1.2.
-Distribution Lists: There is no distribution channel for notifying changes to this document.
+Distribution Lists: There is no distribution channel to notify changes in this document.
 Changes are announced via notification at: www.csirtcan.org

 1.3.
 Document Location: The latest version of the document is published at: